PurpleBooth/git-mit/docs/binaries/git-mit-config.md

-  generate   Generate the config file for your current settings available  List the available lints enabled    List the enabled lints status     Get status of a lint enable     Enable a lint disable    Disable a lint help       Print this message or the help of the given subcommand(s)
+  generate   Generate the config file for your current settings available  List the available lints enabled    List the enabled lints status     Get the status of a lint enable     Enable a lint disable    Disable a lint help       Print this message or the help of the given subcommand(s)